-One of the two divisions of the seed plants of about 600 to 700 species extant on all continents except Antarctica.
-The most familiar and common representatives are the evergreen, cone-bearing trees of the Pinales.
-Because the ovules (young seeds) are exposed directly to the air at the time of pollination, the Pinophyta are commonly known as the gymnosperms, in contrast to the other division of flowering plants, the angiosperms (division Magnoliophyta), which have the ovules enclosed in an ovary.
-The division Pinophyta consists of three classes: Ginkgoopsida, Cycadopsida, and Pinopsida.
-See also: Cycadopsida; Ginkgoopsida; Magnoliophyta; Pinopsida; Plant kingdom
+One of the major divisions of the seed plants.
+The most familiar and common representatives of the division Pinophyta are the evergreen, cone-bearing trees of the order Pinales (within the class Pinopsida).
+Members are known colloquially as conifers.
+Comprising approximately 600 to 700 species, representatives of the Pinophyta are extant on all continents, except Antarctica.
+Because the ovules (young seeds) are exposed directly to the air at the time of pollination, members of the Pinophyta are also known as the gymnosperms; this stands in contrast to the flowering plants or angiosperms (division Magnoliophyta), which have the ovules enclosed in an ovary.
+See also: Magnoliophyta; Pinales; Pinopsida; Plant kingdom; Pollination; Seed; Tree

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.